Hausa language: Ajami (Arabic)

+Below is the list of letters of Hausa Ajami, in both Warsh and Hafs traditions.
+Beige highlight marks letters that are only used for writing of loan words of Arabic or European origin.
+Green highlight marks letters that are innovations of Hausa orthography and are not used in Arabic language.

 Other systems

-Hausa is one of three indigenous languages of Nigeria which has been rendered in braille.
+Hausa is one of three indigenous languages of Nigeria that have been rendered in braille.

 At least three other writing systems for Hausa have been proposed or "discovered".
 None of these are in active use beyond perhaps some individuals.